 Give your body time to heal.

-If you found the article helpful, let me know in the comments below and consider sharing it with your fellow runners in case they need a little help, too – sprained ankles are more common than one might think!
+If you found the article helpful, let me know and consider sharing it with your fellow runners in case they need a little help, too – sprained ankles are more common than one might think!